vinicioShurman/Hello-World/README.md

-# Hello World
+# Hello, World!
- First repository for Git and Github course
+ First repository for Git and Github course.

+Repository created during a class.